ShamilNirash/My-Portfolio/README.md

 ```
 ### Running the Project

-(1)Navigate to the cloned directory.
+- Navigate to the cloned directory.
-(2)Open index.html in your browser.
+- Open index.html in your browser.

 ## Usage

 ### Font Awesome